ericoporto/ags-manual-wiki/DynamicSprite.md

 image you **MUST** call Delete on it to free its memory.

-**IMPORTANT:** If the DynamicSprite instance is released from memory (ie. there is no longer a DynamicSprite\* variable pointing to it), then the sprite will also be removed from memory.
+**IMPORTANT:** If the DynamicSprite instance is released from memory (i.e. there is no longer a DynamicSprite\* variable pointing to it), then the sprite will also be removed from memory.
 Make sure that you keep a global variable pointer to the sprite until you are finished with it, and at that point call Delete.